-Our specialist advisers can provide bespoke advice and their in-depth understanding of this legal area to help you get the most from your capital gains, income and inheritance tax planning.
+Our specialist advisers can provide bespoke advice and their in-depth understanding of this legal area to help you get the most from your CGT, income tax and IHT tax planning.

 Inheritance tax is a tax on the estate left when someone dies.
 There is normally no tax to pay if someone's estate falls below the £325,000 threshold or they leave their estate to a spouse, civil partner or charity.